RISE in Ethiopia - Research Overview (Non-Technical)

 At the same time, reaching the most marginalised populations is likely to require additional resources.
 Languages offer an example of the challenges the educational system faces; more than 80 indigenous languages are spoken in Ethiopia.
 The sheer diversity of the geography of Ethiopian life, with the population living in urban areas, and distinctly different rural regions (highlands and lowlands), means that educational reforms must find methods that can improve the learning of students in diverse settings and difficult conditions.

-A key aspect of the research is its focus on understanding the political process that set the stage for change, and to understand the dynamics needed to devise, implement and sustain methods that ultimately lead to enhanced and equitable levels of learning.
+A key aspect of the research is its focus on understanding the political process that sets the stage for change, and to understand the dynamics needed to devise, implement and sustain methods that ultimately lead to enhanced and equitable levels of learning.
 In the light of Ethiopia’s ambitious and politically backed reform package, researchers want to know more about its political underpinnings.
-The research will examine how individual reforms that make up the package were selected, designed and implemented.
+The research will examine how the reforms were selected, designed and implemented.
 The team will look closely at the political levers used by key decision makers in the process to understand how incentives, opportunities and barriers to change affect the outcome.

 The complex and multi-faceted reforms underway in Ethiopia lend themselves to the ‘systems-focused’ approach of the RISE initiative.
+The innovative systems approach employed by RISE Ethiopia will involve different research methods undertaken in a sequential manner, including a system diagnostic, quantitative data collection, and qualitative case studies to understand how the education system functions as a whole.
 Broadly, the research will explore the nature of accountability within a large educational system, and among key people – administrators at national, regional and local levels, teachers, parents, and students.

 Once researchers have a clear picture of the process that gave rise to the reform package, they will seek to understand whether and how reforms accomplish their main mission of improving learning outcomes for all children, regardless of their background.
 The team will conduct quantitative and qualitative research to gain insight into the extent to which reforms are working at scale, why certain reforms work or fail, and how to overcome any impediments.